elpatron68/SnowRunner-Tool/Readme.md

 ### Autobackup

 The *Autobackup* option automatically creates backups while the game is running.
-The function ist triggered by the game itself: After the game saved it´s state (when a message is displayed to the player), *SnowRunner-Tool* creates a backup of the files.
-You can disable this function or set it to 2, 5 or 10 "minutes".
+The function ist triggered by the game itself: After the game saved it´s state (when a "saving" message is displayed to the player), *SnowRunner-Tool* creates a backup of the files.
+You can disable this function or set it to 2, 5 or 10 "minutes" - or exact: *cycles*.
 The actual time intervals depend on the intervals, the game saves it´s state.
 They vary from ~ 20 seconds to ~ 60 seconds.
 So, if you activate an interval of 5 minutes, the game state is backuped every fifth time the game itself saves, which usually results in one backup per less than 5 minutes.
+You have to reload the backup list (*File* - *Reload backup table*) or restart *SnowRunner-Tool* to see these backups appear in the list.

 ### Logging